-The easiest way to examine the refunding decision is through an example.
+The best way to examine the refunding decision is through an example.
 Microchip Computer Company has a \$60 million bond issue outstanding that has a 12% annual coupon interest rate and 20 years remaining to maturity.
 This issue, which was sold 5 years ago, had flotation costs of \$3 million that the firm has been amortizing on a straight-line basis over the 25-year original life of the issue.
 The bond has a call provision that makes it possible for the company to retire the issue at this time by calling the bonds in at a 10% call premium.
 Investment banks have assured the company that it could sell an additional \$60 million to \$70 million worth of new 20-year bonds at an interest rate of 9%.
-To ensure that the funds required to pay off the old debt will be available, the new bonds will be sold 1 month before the old issue is called, so for 1 month, interest will have to be paid on two issues.
+To ensure that the funds required to pay off the old debt will be available, the new bonds will be sold 1 month before the old issue is called; thus, for 1 month the company will have to pay interest on two issues.
 Current short-term interest rates are 6%.
-Predictions are that long-term
+Predictions are that long-term interest rates are unlikely to fall below 9%.
+13 Flotation costs on a new refunding issue will amount to \$2,650,000, and the firm's marginal federal-plus-state tax rate is 40%.
+Should the company refund the \$60 million of 12% bonds?